vincent-peugnet/wcms/MANUAL.md

 Must be between -180 and 180.

+##### Favicon

+The page favicon can be set in the [edition view](#edition-interface).
+A default favicon for all pages can be set in the [administration interface](#administration).

+If no favicon is specified for a page, then the BODY template favicon will be used.
+If the page have no BODY template or the favicon of the template is not set, then the default favicon is used.

 ##### Thumbnail

 The thumbnail have two use cases :

 - When you share a link to a page on a social network
 - When you generate a [list of page](#page-list) and activated the `thumbail` option.
+- When using [thumbnail inclusion](#thumbnail-inclusion) in a page.

+The page thumbnail can be set in the [edition view](#edition-interface).
+A default thumbnail for all pages can be set in the [administration interface](#administration).

+If no thumbnail is specified for a page, then the BODY template thumbnail will be used.
+If the page have no BODY template or the thumbnail of the template is not set, then the default thumbnail is used.

 ##### Authors